Provocateur Stormy Daniels Takes an Unexpected Turn in the National Spotlight

 For those reasons and more, Daniels defends using her current spotlight to her advantage, stacking up paid performances and unpaid interviews, in the name of building her brand.
 “I’m doing the same thing I’ve always done,” she says.
 “But if you drive an ice cream truck and the city has a heat wave, you’d be an idiot not to drive your ice cream truck.”
 Almost nothing makes her angrier these days than being called a “retired” porn star, as several reporters have done, as if the revelation of l’affaire Trump offered her a comeback.
 She points out that the story about her NDA broke last January, and weeks later, she was nominated in multiple categories at the Adult Video News awards for her previous work.
 “How is that retired?” she says.

 But her new perch in the global limelight has taken a toll she couldn’t have foreseen nearly two years ago, when lawyer Michael Avenatti offered to help her challenge her NDA.
 There has been the wave of death threats and the sudden need for bodyguards.
 But worse, there was the repeated publication of her given name, annihilating the already flimsy wall of privacy between her profession and her home life.
 (TIME has published Daniels’ legal name in the past, and it is readily available online.)
-She worked for years to escape the instability of her youth, to build a career, however unorthodox, to create a home in Texas and buy horses and teach her 8-year-old daughter to ride.
+She worked for years to escape the instability of her youth, to build a career, however unorthodox, to create a home in Texas and buy horses and teach her 7-year-old daughter to ride.
 And now that life has been overturned, perhaps permanently.
 She shields the girl from the news–no TV, no radio–but there’s inevitably a limit to how long she can protect her.

 Daniels grieves over the way her sudden fame has affected the people in her life, even near strangers, like the two young women who were arrested with her at a Ohio strip club in July.
 It was a controversial raid that Daniels insists was politically motivated and that Columbus police chief Kim Jacobs later admitted was a mistake.
 (Charges involving touching patrons were later dropped.)
 But the damage was done, Daniels says, not so much to her as to the other two women.
 “Those girls’ lives are ruined because their mug shots and real names are printed in the paper, and printed in a story that has my name in it,” she says.
 “So they’re forever attached to the ‘dirty porn star.'”